Transducer heating for use in cold conditions

 Heating technology in practical testing: Snowfall shows the difference

-In the following test on November 29, 2023, an identical SC031 transducer without heating (left) and with heating (right) were each placed in an anemometer on an outdoor test bench and electrically contacted.
-Even after the first snowfall, a clear difference in the surface properties of the two samples can be seen.
-While the snow is deposited in the area without heating, it thaws directly on the transducer with heating.
-It can also be seen that the heater not only heats the transducer, but also a larger area around it.
+In the following experiment, on November 29, 2023, two identical SC031 transducers, one without heating (left) and one with heating (right), were installed in an anemometer on an outdoor test bench and electrically connected.
+After the first snowfall, a clear difference in the surface condition of the two samples can already be seen.
+While the snow accumulates in the area without heating, it thaws directly on the transducer with heating.
+It is also noticeable that the heating not only warms the transducer, but also a larger area around it.

 Outdoor test proves: heating function ensures reliable performance

-Over the course of a week and after further snowfall at constant temperatures between -9°C and 0°C, the difference between the two samples becomes even clearer.
-While the transducer without heating is covered by a layer of snow several centimeters thick, the transducer with heating has a larger area melted free of snow.
-This allows for continued reliable measurement and the above-mentioned reliable protection against icing and covering of the front surface.
+Over the course of a week and after further snowfall with sustained temperatures between -9°C and 0°C, the difference between the two samples becomes even more apparent.
+While the transducer without heating is covered by a layer of snow several centimeters thick, the transducer with heating has melted away a larger area of snow.
+This enables continued reliable measurement and the above-mentioned reliable protection against icing and covering of the front surface.

-Do you also need a transducer heating?
+Do you also need a heater?
 Talk to us.